Vector35/binaryninja-api/docs/guide/index.md

 The settings themselves are saved directly in the `keybindings.json` file in your [user folder](#user-folder).

-???+ Warning "Tip"
 To search in the keybindings list, just click to make sure it's focused and start typing!

 ???+ Warning "Tip"
     On macOS, within the `keybindings.json`, `Ctrl` refers to the Command key, while `Meta` refers to the Option key.
 This is a remapping performed by Qt to make cross-platform keybindings easier to define.